START DRIVING DECISIONS WITH MACHINE DATA.

 Below we share a brief description of 5 effective lean strategies along with an explanation of how each tool can improve your manufacturing processes.

-Keep in mind, although lean manufacturing and specific lean techniques can have a dramatic impact on your business by itself, you can often multiply the benefits by combining them.
+Keep in mind, although lean manufacturing and specific lean tools and techniques can have a dramatic impact on your business by itself, you can often multiply the benefits by combining them.

 1. Kaizen (Continuous Improvement)